Co-op Cycles REV – Kids’ Bikes Full Review

 - 16” bike, designed for kids of 4 to 6 years old, comes with removable training wheels and has a 17.25” standover height.

-REI’s Co-op Cycles REV series offers 10 different bikes for kids, ranging from 12 to 24 inches in size and suiting kids from 4 to 10 years old.
+REI’s Co-op Cycles REV series offers 10 different bikes for kids, ranging from 12 to 24 inches in size, and suits kids from 4 to 10 years old.

 - 20” Co-op Cycles REV bikes are best for 5 to 8-year-olds and feature a single-speed version and a geared mountain bike version.